lmirosevic/QueryValidator-rb/README.md

 #...do something with the hash
 ```

-Wildcards are also supported, this one is special, so if your message is dynamic and could be many different things you would specify the value as '_':
+Wildcards are supported, this one is special, so if your message is dynamic and could be many different things you would specify the value as '_':
 ```ruby
 hash = Validator::process({
 	:auth => {					#hash